facuvegaa/tic-tac-toe-Python-Test/README.md

 | `player2` | `array` | **Required** |
 | `next_turn` | `sring` | **Required** |

-Returns a response with the data of the game:
+Returns a response with the data of the created game:
 ```JSON
 {
     "id": 1,